Tatiannna/small/README.md

-# small
+# Small

 Small is a Medium clone.
-Medium is recognized for hosting high quality, insightful publications covering a wide range of topics inlcuding Mathematics, Religion, Fitness and Self Improvement.
-Users can save, create and interact with publications.
+Medium is recognized for hosting high quality, insightful publications covering a wide range of interesting topics.
+Users can read, save, create, and interact with publications.

 ## Feature List